A generic diffusion-based approach for 3D human pose prediction in the wild: Method

 \subsection{Conditional Diffusion Blocks}

-We propose a conditional diffusion block inspired by~\cite{tashiro2021csdi}.
-It has multiple residual layers and each layer contains two cascaded transformers with the same input and output shapes.
-The temporal transformer is responsible for modeling the temporal behavior of data.
-Its output is fed to the spatial transformer for attending to the body pose inside each frame.
+We propose a conditional diffusion block, inspired by~\cite{tashiro2021csdi}, which contains multiple residual layers.
+Each layer consists of two consecutive transformers with the same input and output shapes.
+The first (temporal) transformer is responsible for modeling the temporal behavior of data.
+Its output is then fed to the second (spatial) transformer to attend to the body pose within each frame.

-At training time, a gaussian noise with zero mean and pre-defined variance is added to the input pose sequence $s^0$ to make it noisier $s^1$.
-This process is repeated for $T$ steps following the Markov chain, thus, the output $s^T$ will be close to a pure gaussian noise in the non-masked area:
+At training time, a Gaussian noise with zero mean and pre-defined variance is added to the input pose sequence $s^0$ to make a noisier version $s^1$.
+This process is repeated for $T$ steps such that the output $s^T$ will be close to a pure Gaussian noise in the non-masked area:

-where $\beta^t$ the variance of the noise in step $t$ is determined using a scheduler.
-We utilize the cosine noise scheduler, first introduced in~\cite{nichol2021improved}:
+where $q$ denotes the forward process, and $\beta^t$ is the variance of the noise in step $t$, determined using a scheduler.
+We use the cosine noise scheduler in our formulations, which was first introduced in~\cite{nichol2021improved}:

-Using the above function helps in slowly decreasing the quality of the input compared to commonly used schedulers like quadratic and linear.
-Therefore, the input information remains longer and the variances of noises are learned more accurately.
+where $c$ is a small offset and is set to $0.008$ empirically.
+The cosine noise scheduler provides a smoother decrease in input quality than other popular schedulers, such as quadratic and linear~\cite{nichol2021improved}, enabling more accurate learning of step noise variances in our problem.
 The network learns to reverse the diffusion process and retrieve the clean sequence by predicting the cumulative noise that is added to $s^t$ as described in DDPM~\cite{ho2020ddpm}.

-At inference time, the model starts from an incomplete noisy observed sequence $s^T$, where we put a gaussian noise in the non-masked area and observation in the masked area.
-Then, it predicts the poses $s^{T-1} \dots s^0$ through an iterative process in which we subtract the learned additive noise at each step from the output of the previous iteration until it yields a clean output close to the ground truth.
+At inference time, the model begins with an incomplete and noisy input sequence $s^T$, where Gaussian noise is put in the non-masked area and observed data in the masked area.
+Subsequently, the model iteratively predicts the poses $s^{T-1}, \dots, s^0$ through an iterative process by subtracting the additive noise learned during training from the output of the preceding step, until a clean output approximating the ground truth is obtained.